The Ultimate Guide to Driving

 What’s the Penalty for Drink-Driving

 The law is simple, and the rules are strict.
 If you’re caught over the limit, you can land yourself a driving ban, a fine up to £2,500 and even a prison sentence, especially if you cause death by careless driving whilst under the influence.
+Your insurance premiums will almost certainly rise as a result of having a drink driving conviction.
 These repercussions can be life-changing for you, as well as anyone else affected by your drink-driving.

 If you end up having an alcoholic drink, play it safe and get a cab home – it’s not worth the risk.